Gaza-Israel War

 Ministry of Health facility with MSF staff

-MSF team provides wound care and malnutrition screening activities at the PHCC.
+MSF team provides wound care and malnutrition screening activities, mental health services, health promotion, and physiotherapy at the primary healthcare centre.
 MSF began working in this facility at the end of February 2024.

 Al Hekker Primary Health Care Centre